smufin/smufin-core/doc/formats.md

 ## Input

+Input is defined as an custom file that points to sequence files, and these can be read a number of times in different stages during the execution of the pipeline.

 ### Input File

-Input files consist of a newline-separated list files in one of the supported
+Input files consist of a list of newline-separated paths to normal and tumoral sample files containing biological sequences.
+Normal files are identified with the string `_N_` in their filename, while tumoral files contain `_T_` instead.
-formats: gzipped FASTQ files or indexed BAM files.
-There are two different kinds of input files: normal and tumoral.
-Normal files contain the string `_N_` in their name, while tumoral files contain `_T_`.
-E.g. sample input file with FASTQ samples:
+The format of the sequence files listed in the input file must be either gzipped FASTQ, or indexed BAM files.
+E.g. sample input file with FASTQ
+samples:

  ```
  ./test/00_N_insertion.fq.gz